cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera/index.rst

 Service Descriptor).
 Once the CSD is installed, you will able to use Cloudera Manager to install, start, and manage CDAP on Hadoop clusters.

-These instructions cover the steps to install CDAP using Cloudera Manager:
+These instructions cover the steps to install CDAP using Cloudera Manager.
+It's assumed that you are familiar with Cloudera Manager, and have a cluster with it installed and running.

 .. |cm-preparing-roles| replace:: **Preparing Roles:**
 .. _cm-preparing-roles: cm-preparing-roles.html